 - Little White Trail (from Bypass Trail at Pooley Creek to Upper Crawford Trail) is not maintained and closed.

 - Some construction activities are planned on the Kettle Valley Railway within Myra-Bellevue Park but no significant trail closures are expected.

 - The Myra Canyon section of the Kettle Valley Railroad (KVR) is very busy in the summer and used by a variety of groups including hikers, mountain bikers, horses and vehicles accessing parking.
 Please respect other users.
 Mountain bikers are asked to yield to hikers and horses.

-- In order to meet budget targets, trail maintenance has been reduced on all trails in Myra Bellevue Provincial Park.
+- Many trails within Myra Bellevue receive only periodic maintenance.
 Although these trails remain open, users may encounter fallen trees and/or trail wash-outs.

 - Motorized vehicles are prohibited on the Myra Canyon section of the KVR and within the park.

 - Do not deposit garbage in the pit toilets.

 Location and Maps

 The protected area is southeast of Kelowna.
 It roughly encompasses KLO Creek to Bellevue Creek and up to Saucier Creek and Canyon Lake with a large exclusion in the centre that locals refer to as the “donut.”
 The upper portions of Pooley Creek are also excluded.
 There are two accesses off of McCulloch Road.